eddie-an/Wordle-clone/README.md

 <br>

 The game runs on the browser as shown below.
-The website generates a random word on the API for the user to guess and the user gets 4 attempts.
+The website fetches a random word from the API for the user to guess and the user gets 4 attempts.
 The hint shows up on the bottom of the page when the user clicks on the `?` icon.
 ![gameplay](gameplay.png)